-I am a PhD student in Political Science at the University of Notre Dame, a Burns fellow with the Program for Interdisciplinary Education Research, and a doctoral affiliate with the Kellogg Institute for International Studies.
+I am a PhD candidate in Political Science at the University of Notre Dame, a Burns fellow with the Program for Interdisciplinary Education Research, and a doctoral affiliate with the Kellogg Institute for International Studies.
 My research areas are comparative politics, political theory, and methodology, with interests in post-disaster rebuilding, education, climate change, migration, and participation.
 I have a particular focus in South Asia.
 I use quantitative and qualitative methods, including Bayesian statistics, causal inference, and mixed methods approaches.
 You can see my latest R package on my GitHub page.